 Resources: Legislation (AB86, AB104, Education Code Section 84900)

-The Adult Education Block Grant (AEBG) is an important source for supporting high-need adults’ academic and workforce skills growth.
+The Adult Education Program (AEP) is an important source for supporting high-need adults’ academic and workforce skills growth.
 There is opportunity to enhance program design and delivery to build more capacity and measure outcomes.

 A focus on sector-based instruction promotes short-term, primarily noncredit learning opportunities that target specific employer needs.
 This strategy could restrict participants’ future training opportunities and career trajectory as courses may not transfer to a credit-bearing curriculum, and skills may not be portable.

 Initiative placement strategy could improve coordination between K-12, adult education, and California Community College systems.
 Collaboration on curriculum design, assessment alignment, and development of bridge programs could improve initiative design and institutional delivery, more effectively accelerating student progress toward academic or career goals.

 AEP could be scaled to new levels of value and impact when combined with comprehensive academic, social, and financial supports such as:

 A Roadmap for Joint Regional Planning from the California Community Colleges Chancellor’s Office can help initiatives identify resources, tools, key questions, and regional partners in order to facilitate collaboration around WIOA and the Strong Workforce Program.